tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 * <b>When either of the above is checked</b>

   * The DNT header will be sent for ALL outgoing requests (traffic.js)
-  * First-party incoming cookies from sites on DNT list are allowed (core.js)
-  * Third-party incoming cookies from sites on DNT list are allowed (core.js)
+  * Incoming cookies from sites on the allowedExceptions list, which would normally be blocked, are allowed when the site is on the DNT list, unless blocked by other browser settings (core.js)

 -----------